 The Amazon Elastic Compute Cloud (EC2) instance is a virtual server that hosts/runs applications on Amazon Web Services (AWS) infrastructure.
 You can have multiple EC2 instances, which are launched from their images called Amazon Machine Image (AMI).

 If you delete an EC2 instance, you can restore it only if you’ve attached Elastic Block Storage (EBS) volume to your EC2 instance and have created an EBS snapshot of the EC2 instance.

 In this post, we’ll discuss ‘how to restore a deleted or terminated EC2 instance’.
 But before that, it’s important to get familiar with EBS volume and EBS snapshot.

 What is EBS Volume and EBS Snapshot?

 You can back up the EBS volume to Amazon Simple Storage Service (Amazon S3) in the form of EBS snapshots.
 These snapshots are the incremental backup of the EBS volume.
-This means, the changes in data are appended to the most recent snapshot you may have created.
-The nature of EBS snapshot is same as that of the original volume.
+This means the changes in data are appended to the most recent snapshot you may have created.
+The nature of the EBS snapshot is the same as that of the original volume.

 Create an AMI from EBS Snapshot

 To restore a terminated or deleted EC2 instance, you can create a new AMI (image) from the snapshot.
 Once you’re able to create the image, launch an instance from this image to restore the instance.